Due-Diligence Checklist for FinTech Founders

 This section outlines the key elements you need to assess when evaluating potential fintech partners, from financial health to cybersecurity standards.

-Community banks and fintech companies must evaluate six core areas under the FDIC’s Managing Third-Party Risk guidance:
+Community banks and financial tech companies must evaluate six core areas under the FDIC’s Managing Third-Party Risk guidance:

 Audience and Distribution Strategy